Dental Care for Your Pets

 Pet Teeth Cleaning & Exams

-Pets who are more prone to dental problems than others may need to see us more often, but generally, your dog or cat should come in for a dental examination at least once a year.
+Pets who are more prone to dental problems than others may need to see veterinary dentist more often, but generally, your dog or cat should come in for a dental examination at least once a year.

 Greenbrier-Springfield Animal Hospital can assess, diagnose and treat dental health problems in cats and dogs.